Ireland's Leo Varadkar paves way for fresh elections | DW | 12.01.2020

-The Taoiseach has said he will consult with his cabinet before announcing a date.
-New elections could take place as early as February.
+The Taoiseach has said he would consult with his cabinet before announcing a date.
+But lawmakers and media outlets have suggested that the country could head to the polls as early as February 7, just days after Brexit.

 Irish Prime Minister Leo Varadkar on Sunday announced plans for fresh elections but stopped short of setting a date.